handreassa/prenotami/README.md

 - Add username and password to log in to prenota in the .env file (substitute the ADD_USERNAME_HERE used in the above code).

-- Add a file called residencia.pdf under the files folder to be uploaded in the scheduling process.
-For passport there is also a need to add the identity file in the same folder, named identidade.pdf.
+- Add a file called **residencia.pdf** under the files folder to be uploaded in the scheduling process.
+This file has to demonstrate that you live in the address that is covered by the consulate you are trying to schedule.
+For example it can be utility bills (phone, electricity, etc).
+For passport there is also a need to add the identity file in the same folder, named **identidade.pdf**.

 ---